• LAUNCH YOUR DREAM

 The first few years:

 My father gave me more than 400 pages of letters he wrote to his “folks” during the war.
-I read them and we started meeting to discuss the letters.
+I read them, and we started meeting to discuss the letters.
 Later, he slowly began sharing photos and other memorabilia.

 The middle years:

 The information he was sharing with me became more and more emotional.
 I still had a feeling he wasn’t telling me something.
-He’d go right up to it, but then change the subject or simply stop talking.
+He’d go right up to it, then change the subject or stop talking.
 I knew there was more.
 But the more he shared, the more distraught he was becoming.
 I struggled with whether this was helping him or hurting him.

 The last years: